Zeturic/bpre-evolution-moves/README.md

 If you wanted, for example, Blastoise to learn Hydro Cannon upon evolving, you would add Hydro Cannon to the beginning of Blastoise's level up moves as a level 0 move.
 That's it.

-Sadly, PGE doesn't support setting a move to level 0.
-You'll have to add it with a hex editor for now.
+Note that PGE doesn't support setting a move to level 0.
+You can do it with G3T's Pokémon Editor, however.

 ### How do I build this?